CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

 For details about upgrading CME, please refer to the documentation [here](https://sc1.checkpoint.com/documents/IaaS/WebAdminGuides/EN/CP_CME/Content/Topics-CME/Installing_and_Updating_CME.htm?tocpath=_____4).

+Limitations: CME for OCI is currently not supported by the Check Point Provider.

 ## Import Resources

 In order to import resource, use the `terraform import` command with object unique identifier.